Updated: 20-12-2025 at 3:30 PM

 Marketing and Promotion.

 The PMFME scheme has a bundle of benefits for its eligible applicants.
-Let us have a look at what this government scheme for micro-food processing enterprises has in store for the Indian citizens!
+Let us have a look at what this government scheme for micro-food processing enterprises has in store for the Indian citizens, as laid out in the PM formalisation of micro food processing enterprises scheme pdf!

 Integration: Integration of enterprises with other infrastructure, and organised supply chains shall be achieved through branding and marketing help extended by the pmfme scheme.

-Transitional Support: Since the scheme requires a transition of informal enterprises into formal ones with proper frameworks in place, support for the 2,00,000 enterprises will be extended.
+Transitional Support: Since the scheme requires a transition of informal enterprises into formal ones with proper frameworks in place, support for the 2,00,000 enterprises will be extended as mentioned in the Micro food processing units list.

 Common Services: Access will be extended to the enterprises for common services like laboratories, incubation centres, storage, practice, etc.

-Research and Training: Research and training is not only being promoted but also being facilitated and aided by this scheme to enrich these enterprises and increase the scope of their growth.
+Research and Training: Research and training are not only being promoted but also being facilitated and aided by this scheme to enrich these enterprises and increase the scope of their growth.

-The eligibility criteria for this scheme have been bifurcated for different stakeholders.
-Let us have a look at it!
+The eligibility criteria for the PMFME Scheme have been bifurcated for different stakeholders.
+Let us have a look at the eligibility criteria as laid down in the Micro food processing units list!

 FPOs must be engaged in processing One District One Product (ODOP) produce for at least three years.
 The FPO must have a minimum turnover of Rs.
 1 crore, with project costs not exceeding the current turnover.
 Internal resources should cover 10% of the project cost and working capital margin.

 The application procedure for this government scheme is accessible and easy to undertake.
-It is given below:
+It is given below in stepwise format for one’s reference:

 You can alternatively visit the Lok Seva Kendra in your area to undergo the same process in an offline mode.